 Meetings and Actions

-The Steering Committee shall meet (A) at least once each Fiscal Year (such annual meeting, the “Annual Meeting”); (B) at such other times as may be determined by the Steering Committee or the Member; or (C) upon the request of at least two SC Members or the Operations Manager upon ten (10) days’ notice to all SC Members.
+The Steering Committee shall meet (A) at least once each Fiscal Year (such annual meeting, the “Annual Meeting”); (B) at such other times as may be determined by the Steering Committee or the Member; or (C) upon the request of at least two SC Members or the Executive Director upon ten (10) days’ notice to all SC Members except in the case of an emergency.
 Meetings may be held by telephone.

-The Steering Committee shall cause written minutes to be prepared of all actions taken by the Steering Committee and shall cause a copy thereof to be delivered to each SC Member and the Member within fifteen (15) days thereof.
+The Steering Committee shall cause written minutes to be prepared of all actions taken by the Steering Committee and shall cause a copy thereof to be delivered to each SC Member within fifteen (15) days of the approval thereof.

 No action may be taken at a meeting of the Steering Committee unless a quorum consisting of at least a majority of SC Members is present.